 Being with loved ones on a warm summer evening.
 Sharing oozy gooey desserts, licking fingers and laughing at all the messes.
 Cleaning up the garbage by throwing it in the fire.

 Now when it comes to the cupcake, everything changed.
 Since the emotion and tradition was tied to the original process (and not the the s’mores cupcake) I was completely focused on flavor.

 Here is how I like a s’mores cupcake.
 The chocolate has to be RICH and bold.
 The graham cracker and marshmallow, they can hold their own and need no assistance.
 The chocolate cake, however, needs to be kicked up a notch.

 This is the Perfect Chocolate Cake simply done in cupcakes.

-I had a couple issues with process here.
-I liked the idea of placing the marshmallow right on the cooled cupcake and then placing under the broiler, but this also sometimes burned the edges of the cupcake liner and that is no fun.
-However, if the cupcake is very chilled it will help.
+While I liked the idea of placing the marshmallow right on the cooled cupcake and then placing under the broiler, this also sometimes burned the edges of the cupcake liner and that is no fun.
+However, if the cupcake is very, chilled it will help.

 It has been Cupcake Week here at iambaker, where I am showcasing easy, fun, and delicious SummerTime flavors of cupcakes!
 Check out these other flavors!

 And don’t forgot to stop back tomorrow for my FAVORITE summertime cupcake flavor ever.
 You will not want to miss it!!